rust-lang-nursery/ecosystem-wg/README.md

 ### Sustainable Consumption

 - Support stabilizing libraries growing their maintainership
+- Support discoverability of tools that help projects manage their maintenance
 - Collect our experiences from maintaining Rust libraries into a set of Maintainership Guidelines

 ### Mature Ecosystem